Recursive Tree Grammar Autoencoders: Background and Related Work

 \subsection{Variational Autoencoders}

-An autoencoder is a combination of an encoder $\Enc$ and a decoder $\Dec$ that is trained to minimize some form of autoencoding error, i.e.\ some notion of dissimilarity between an input $\tre x$ and its auto-encoded version $\Dec(\Enc(\tre x))$.
-In our work, we follow \citet{Kusner2017}{Kusner et al.}, \citet{Dai2018}{Dai et al.}, as well as \citet{Zhang2019}{Zhang et al.} and consider the variational autoencoder (VAE) approach of \citet{Kingma2013}{Kingma and Welling}.
-More precisely, we augment an encoder with two additional functions $\mu : \R^n \to \R^{n_\mathrm{VAE}}$ and $\sigma : \R^n \to \R^{n_\mathrm{VAE}}$, which compute the mean and standard deviation of a Gaussian distribution in the encoding space, as well as a function $\rho : \R^{n_\mathrm{VAE}} \to \R^n$ to map back to $\R^n$.
-Then, we train the autoencoder to minimize the following loss:
+An autoencoder is a combination of an encoder $\Enc$ and a decoder $\Dec$ that is trained to minimize some form of autoencoding error, i.e.\ some notion of dissimilarity between an input $\tre x$ and its autoencoded version $\Dec(\Enc(\tre x))$.
+In this paper, we consider the variational autoencoder (VAE) approach of \citet{Kingma2019}, which augments the deterministic encoder and decoder to probability distributions from which we can sample.
+More precisely, we introduce a probability density $q_\Enc(\vec z \vert \tre x)$ for encoding $\tre x$ into a vector $\vec z$, and a probability distribution $p_\Dec(\tre x\vert \vec z)$ for decoding $\vec z$ into $\tre x$.